-In her own words, Lauren shares the story of her faith journey and relationship with the Catholic Church.
+In her own words, Rachel shares the story of her faith journey and relationship with the Catholic Church.

 I grew up very Catholic.
 My family, I call them super Catholics, it’s their life.
 My dad works for the church.
 I remember my dad praying with us every evening, he is a very good catechist.